MacRdy/kodgen/README.md

 All templates are driven by [EJS](https://github.com/mde/ejs).

-Most of the OpenAPI schema data is available in templates (incl. vendor extensions).
+Most of the OpenAPI definition data is available in templates (incl. vendor extensions).

 The generator will look for templates in the `templateDir` directory if this option is specified.
 If there is no specific template in the user's folder, the default template will be used.